 Although this may not come naturally to us at first, she notes, we can practice noticing and appreciating our own good fortune: “We can train in rejoicing in even the smallest blessings our life holds.
 It is easy to miss our own good fortune; often happiness comes in ways we don’t even notice.
 It’s like a cartoon I saw of an astonished-looking man saying, ‘What was that?’
 The caption below read, ‘Bob experiences a moment of well-being.’
 The ordinariness of our good fortune can make it hard to catch.”

-It reminds me of a section in Marci Shimoff’s great book, Happy for No Reason (see the October 2010 archives), where she provides us with an inspiring look at some of the recent and powerful findings in positive psychology.
+It reminds me of a section in Marci Shimoff’s great book, Happy for No Reason, where she provides us with an inspiring look at some of the recent and powerful findings in positive psychology.

 She talks about the fact that we all have what psychologists call a “happiness set-point” that’s about 50 percent genetic, 10 percent circumstantial (like our wealth and marital status) and 40 percent within our control.
 Researchers have discovered that even if someone experiences great gains or losses, he or she tends to wind up at the same happiness set-point.